CaptainZidgel/degroot-sort/README.md

 	}
 }
 ```
-I haven't tested it without using both groups, but if you don't want plain just leave whatever it is as `"plain": {}` and it should be fine.
+I haven't tested it without using both groups, but if you don't want plain just leave whatever it is as `"plain": {}` and it should be fine.  \
+If you wish to create a server alias group for Valve servers, you will need a NetworkDatagramConfig.json file.
+Same dir as everything else.
+If you are interested and need a link, please raise an issue.